SolaceProducts/pubsubplus-gcp-quickstart/README.md

 For more information on the ports required for the message router see the [configuration defaults](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/SW-Broker-Configuration-Defaults.htm ).
 For more information on Google Cloud Platform Firewall rules see [Networking and Firewalls](https://cloud.google.com/compute/docs/networks-and-firewalls ).

-It may be also required to allow egress traffic to the internet for certain use cases.
+**Note:** It may be also required to allow egress traffic to the internet for certain use cases.
 In this case create an additional rule using similar steps.

 # Gaining admin access to the message broker